aparson0713/NFL-Big-Data-Bowl-2024/README.md

 Visualization and Insights: Uses matplotlib and seaborn to visualize patterns in player movements, play distributions, and team-specific strategies, enhancing interpretability of data trends.

-Play Type Prediction Models: Implements logistic regression to classify plays as pass or run, evaluates models using metrics such as ROC-AUC, and emphasizes the importance of integrating tracking and play-by-play features.
+Play Type Prediction Models: Implements GBDT to classify plays as pass or run, evaluates models using metrics such as ROC-AUC, and emphasizes the importance of integrating tracking and play-by-play features.

 ## Alex Code
 Random Forest: